We are excited to share some recent blog posts about Yummymath. Enjoy what people are saying and how they are using our website and materials.

 Also a BIG thank you to math educators who have recently contributed an activity to yummymath.
 If you have created an interesting math activity or have created a new version of one of our activities consider sharing it on Yummymath.

-Tara Martinson from Eden Prairie, Minnesota updated our Typical Super Bowl Scores activity for 2013.
+Tara Martinson from Eden Prairie, Minnesota updated our Typical Super Bowl Scores activity.

 Big Burger: Three teachers in Georgia created a version of this post that they felt was suitable for their 5th grade students.
 Many thanks to Jenise Sexton, Michael Wiernicki, and Graham Fletcher for sharing their adaptation with all of us.
 Robert Kaplinsky also shared video of this famous “big burger” with us for use on the site.